QMFS-Electronics-team/Dashboard/Documentation/IDE-Setup.md

 For this project VSCode `2.3.4` was used.

+### Setup ESP Exception Decode
+This is useful for debugging when you have a stack trace from ESP32.
+Follow this [link](https://github.com/dankeboy36/esp-exception-decoder) for instructions.

 ## Setup Instructions for Both VSCode and Arduino IDE

 ### Install ESP32 Core